Stationary Measure of the Open KPZ Equation through the Enaud-Derrida Representation: Introduction

-\begin{defn} We define a function $H(x,g,h):\mathbb{R}\times C_{0}[0,L]\times C_{0}[0,L]\to \mathbb{R}$ and a partition function $\mathcal{Z}_{u,v}.$ By $\mathbb{E}_{\mathbb{P}_{L}}[\cdot]$ in the definition above, we mean integrating with respect to the measure $\mathbb{P}_{L}$ (this is a slight abuse of notation, since $\mathbb{P}_{L}$ is an infinite measure).
-For all $u+v>0$, and any $A$ in the product Borel $\sigma$-algebra on $\mathbb{R}\times C_{0}[0,L]\times C_{0}[0,L]$, we define the measure \end{defn} \begin{rem} To recover the expression in~\cite[Equation (40)]{BD23}, set $U(t)=g(t)+x$.
-It is advantageous for the calculations in this paper to separate the starting value $x$ from the function $g(t)$. \end{rem} We can now state the main result. \begin{thm} The stationary measure of the open KPZ increment process on the interval $[0,L]$ with Neumann boundary conditions $u,v\in\mathbb{R}$ which satisfy $u+v>0$ is given by $\{H(x)-G_{u,v}(x)\}_{x\in[0,L]}$ where $(X,G_{u,v}(x), H(x))$ are sampled from the distribution defined by $\mathbb{Q}_{L;u,v}$ (\cref{d:kpzrn}).
-The process $H(x)$ is a Brownian motion with diffusion coefficient $1/\sqrt{2}$. \end{thm} That there is a unique such measure is due to the work of Knizel and Matetski~\cite{KM22} and Parekh~\cite{P22}.
+\begin{definition} For $L>0$ and $u,v\in\mathbb{R}$, we define a function $\Phi_{L;u,v}(x,g,h):\mathbb{R}\times C_{0}[0,L]\times C_{0}[0,L]\to \mathbb{R}$ and a partition function $\mathcal{Z}_{L;u,v},$ In \cref{c:finitemeas}, we prove that $\mathcal{Z}_{L;u,v}<\infty$ for all $u+v>0$ (it follows immediately from the definition that $\mathcal{Z}_{L;u,v}>0$).
+For the same range of parameters, we define the probability measure $\mathbb{Q}_{L;u,v}$ through the Radon-Nikodym derivative \end{definition} \begin{remark} To recover the expression in~\cite[Equation (40)]{BD23}, set $U(t)=g(t)+x$.
+It is advantageous for the calculations in this paper to separate the starting value $x$ from the function $g(t)$.
+The weight $\Phi_{L;u,v}(x,g,h)$ does not depend on its third argument.
+We also note that under $\mathbb{W}_L$, the two Brownian coordinates are independent and therefore if $(X,G_{L;u,v},B_{L})\sim\mathbb{Q}_{L;u,v},$ then $B_{L}$ is independent of $(X,G_{L;u,v})$.
+In particular, $B_{L}$ is a Brownian motion with diffusion coefficient $1/\sqrt{2}$.
+We retain $h$ in the expression because both path coordinates enter the representation of the stationary profile in \cref{t:main1}. \end{remark} We can now state the main result. \begin{theorem} Let $(X,G_{L;u,v}, B_{L})\sim \mathbb{Q}_{L;u,v}$.
+Then the law of $\{B_{L}(x)+G_{L;u,v}(x)\}_{x\in[0,L]}$ is the stationary measure of the open KPZ increment process on the interval $[0,L]$ with Neumann boundary parameters $u,v\in\mathbb{R}$ such that $u+v>0$. \end{theorem} That there is a unique such measure is due to the work of Knizel and Matetski~\cite{KM22} and Parekh~\cite{P22}.
 That this is a stationary measure for the open KPZ increment process when $L=1$ and $u+v>0$, $u,v>-1$ is known from \cite{BLD22,BKWW23}.
 These articles predicted that the same would hold in the general case that $u+v>0$.
-We prove \cref{t:main1} for general $L$ and all $u+v>0$, and provide a rigorous proof of a new path to obtaining this stationary measure through the Enaud-Derrida representation of the DEHP algebra~\cite{ED04} (see \cref{s:MPAED} for background on the open ASEP, the DEHP algebra, and the Enaud-Derrida representation).
+We prove \cref{t:main1} for general $L$ and all $u+v>0$, and provide a rigorous proof of a new derivation of the stationary measure through the Enaud-Derrida representation of the DEHP algebra~\cite{ED04} (see \cref{s:MPAED} for background on the open ASEP, the DEHP algebra, and the Enaud-Derrida representation).